-Skylight Fall Protection
+Skylight Screen Fall Protection

 Although skylights provide the benefits of natural light to employees working inside your facility, they also present a serious fall hazard to those charged with rooftop inspection, maintenance, and repair.
 If an employee trips or inadvertently backs into a skylight, the dome can shatter, and there is nothing to stop a fall.
 In the eyes of OSHA, a skylight is no different from any other open hole found on your roof.
-Skylight guards are recommended to ensure worker safety and OSHA compliance because it is often difficult to determine if a skylight can withstand the forces associated with a fall.
+Skylight screens are recommended to ensure worker safety and OSHA compliance because it is often difficult to determine if a skylight can withstand the forces associated with a fall.

 The most common approaches to eliminating skylight fall hazards include use of a non-penetrating base guardrail system surrounding the entire perimeter of the skylight or a dome shaped wire screen that secures to the curb.